 Across the high school Earth and Space Science standards particular emphasis is placed on science and engineering practices of developing and using models, constructing explanations, and obtaining, evaluating, and communicating information.
 For example, students are expected to be able to use models to describe and predict the relationships between Earth’s systems and analyze data to support explanations of Earth processes.
 They must be able to construct and revise explanations based on valid, reliable, and relevant evidence and apply scientific reasoning to evaluate complex environmental problems such as the relationship between management of natural resources and sustainability or biodiversity.
 Students are expected to compare, synthesize, evaluate, and communicate information sources about various Earth systems, interactions between Earth and human activity, and the workings of the solar system.
 The application of these practices across the core ideas provides students a rich grounding in Earth and Space Science.

-HS-PS1-8.
-Develop a model to illustrate the changes in the composition of the nucleus of the atom and the energy released or absorbed during the processes of fission, fusion, and radioactive decay.
-Clarification Statements: Examples of models include simple qualitative models, such as pictures or diagrams.Types of radioactive decays include alpha, beta, and gamma.State Assessment Boundary: Quantitative calculations of energy released or absorbed are not expected in state assessment.
 ESS1.
 Earth’s Place in the Universe

 HS-ESS1-1.
-Use informational text to explain that the life span of the sun over approximately 10 billion years is a function of nuclear fusion in its core.
+Use informational text to explain that the life span of the Sun over approximately 10 billion years is a function of nuclear fusion in its core.
+Communicate that stars, through nuclear fusion over their life cycle, produce elements from helium to iron and release energy that eventually reaches Earth in the form of radiation.

 State Assessment Boundary:

-Specific stages of the life of a star are not expected in state assessment.
+Specific stages of the life of a star, details of the many different nucleosynthesis pathways for stars of differing masses, or calculations of energy released are not expected in state assessment.

 HS-ESS1-2.
-Describe the astronomical evidence for the Big Bang theory, including the red shift of light from the motion of distant galaxies as an indication that the universe is currently expanding, the cosmic microwave background as the remnant radiation from the Big Bang, and the observed composition of ordinary matter of the universe, primarily found in stars and interstellar gases, which matches that predicted by the Big Bang theory (3/4 hydrogen and 1/4 helium).HS-ESS1-3.
-Communicate that stars, through nuclear fusion over their life cycle, produce elements from helium to iron and release energy that eventually reaches Earth in the form of radiation.
+Describe the astronomical evidence for the Big Bang theory, including the red shift of light from the motion of distant galaxies as an indication that the universe is currently expanding, the cosmic microwave background as the remnant radiation from the Big Bang, and the observed composition of ordinary matter of the universe, primarily found in stars and interstellar gases, which matches that predicted by the Big Bang theory (3/4 hydrogen and 1/4 helium).

-State Assessment Boundary:

-Details of the many different nucleosynthesis pathways for stars of differing masses are not expected in state assessment.

 HS-ESS1-4.
 Use Kepler’s Laws to predict the motion of orbiting objects in the solar system.
 Describe how orbits may change due to the gravitational effects from, or collisions with, other objects in the solar system.